How do you organise and plan a raffle?

 How many prizes is normal?

-Create a huge first prize that is almost 2 good to miss out on.
-For example, a giant cash prize or TV or car if you are holding a big raffle.
-A mega prize creates the fear of missing out as the risk to reward ratio is so high.
+One big headline prize that is almost too good to miss — a large cash prize, a TV, or a holiday voucher.
+A mega prize creates the fear of missing out because the risk-to-reward ratio is so high.

-However most raffles are not this huge and so our favourite way is to offer maybe 1 cash prize and then as many small prizes as you can.
-More prizes means more ticket sales as the probability of winning something becomes greater which makes it an easier sale for you.
-For example, if you have managed to get 20-30 or so small prizes from local businesses on top of a couple of larger top prizes and are selling 1000 tickets in books of 5, then the buyer has a pretty good chance of winning something and so feels less like pot luck.
+However most raffles are not this huge and so our favourite approach is to offer 1 cash prize and then as many small prizes as you can.
+More prizes means more ticket sales because the probability of winning something becomes greater, which makes it an easier sale for you.
+For example, if you have 20–30 small prizes from local businesses on top of a couple of larger top prizes and are selling 1,000 tickets in books of 5, the buyer has a pretty good chance of winning something.

 Where can I get raffle tickets printed?